antwankakki/Flint/README.md

 TO BE ADDED

 ## Contributing
-Submit your contributions as pull requests.
+* Submit your contributions as pull requests.
 Make sure you have run `make && make analyze` prior to submitting your PR. contributions with leaks will break the build.
 PRs that break the build will be rejected.

+* When submitting a PR, clearly explain what has been done.

+* Do NOT directly modify makefile, configure.sh, .travis.yml, Dockerfile.template, or Vagrantfile.
+If, for some reason, you need to introduce additions or changes to any of these files, start a GitHub issue.

 # Author
 [Fadi Hanna Al-Kass](https://github.com/alkass)